HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 The FCC no longer sends physical mail, so a working email address is a regulatory requirement, not a suggestion.
 Update your contact info promptly if you change email providers or move.

 Your license is valid for ten years.
 When it's time to renew, you can do so through the FCC License Manager portal.
-If your license expires, you'll lose your operating privileges until you complete renewal — and after a two-year grace period you'd lose your call sign entirely and have to start over with a new exam.
+If your license expires, you'll lose your operating privileges until you complete renewal — and after a two-year grace period you'd lose your callsign entirely and have to start over with a new exam.

 #### Call Signs

-In the US, call signs are structured as follows: [Prefix][Number][Suffix]
+In the US, callsigns are structured as follows: [Prefix][Number][Suffix]

-> **Key Information:** A valid Group D call sign format for Technician class is the 2x3 format like KF1XXX. {{< link id="T1C05" >}}
+> **Key Information:** A valid Group D callsign format for Technician class is the 2x3 format like KF1XXX. {{< link id="T1C05" >}}

-There are four "groups" that call signs are assigned from.
+There are four "groups" that callsigns are assigned from.

 **Call Sign Groups**: